TheTaylorLee/AdminToolbox/README.md

 > File Management Functions.
 This module offers some share and file management options.
 One of it's most useful features is free space cleanup.

 ##### FortiWizard

-Disclaimer: This module is in no way associated with Fortinet.

 > This module was born from a desire to use variables for generating Fortinet config scripts.
 It has since developed as a way to take the output of a config function and push it to a FortiGate through invoked SSH commands, and generate full VPN configs from a VPN form.

 [Examples](https://github.com/TheTaylorLee/AdminToolbox/tree/master/docs/AdminToolbox.FortiWizard/Examples)